What is OpenStatus?

 "We're going to save money"

-"We get everything we need in one tool"
+"We get everything in one tool"

-"We can actually get support when we need it"
+"We can actually get support"